EddyMarshall/Voice_Leading_Visualizer/README.md

 __________________________________________________________________________________________
 Looking forward:

-* I would love to expand this past guitar to include other chordal instruments.
-Simply by displaying sheet music of the chords so we're seeing the actual notes on the staff.
+* This will eventually be expanded to display sheet music as well as a guitar visualization so that it can be used by musicians on other chordal instruments such as the piano.

+* Video demonstrations of voice leading in action will be a great additional motivator for students.

-* Perhaps pull from a database of thousands of songs and chords so that users can find songs that they want to learn and the chords show up automatically and they can play along.
+* Furthermore, this page will eventually be populated from a database of thousands of hit songs so the user can search for and instantly see all the different ways that they can play their favorite songs.